Thonolanj/PasswordGeneratorGui-pascal-/README.md

 - `Unit1.pas` – Main form source code (application logic)
 - `Unit1.lfm` – Form definition (GUI layout)
+- `uaboutbox.pas` - Source code for the About box popup
+- `uaboutbox.lfm` - Form definition for the About box popup
 - `PasswordGen.ini` – User settings (auto-generated)

 ## Getting Started

+Download the latest relase PasswordGen.exe
+Place the EXE file on your Desktop.
+Double click the file to run.
+No install needed

 ### Requirements